JuliaStats/GLM.jl/docs/src/examples.md

 Which outputs:
 ![Confidence](artefacts/conf_interval.png)

-And because of the nature of the confidence interval, this will not give much information for our current purpose.
+Nothing of interest is presented between 1 and 2, this is because of the nature of the confidence interval.
+Hence this will not give much information for our current purpose.

 ### Using Cook's distance